Skip to main content

 jj

-jj resolve --tool
+jj resolve --list

-jj resolve --ours file.js
+jj resolve file.js

 Command comparison: git commands on the left, jj commands on the right